alexa/alexa-auto-sdk/modules/core/README.md

   }
 }
 ```
+For details about the vehicle properties included in the `VehicleConfiguration` class, see the[`VehicleConfiguration.h`](./platform/include/AACE/Vehicle/VehicleConfiguration.h) file.

 >**Important!** To pass the certification process, the vehicle information that you provide in the Engine configuration must include a `"vehicleIdentifier"` that is NOT the vehicle identification number (VIN).
-See the [platform API reference documentation](https://alexa.github.io/alexa-auto-sdk/docs/cpp/classaace_1_1vehicle_1_1config_1_1_vehicle_configuration.html) for more information about the [`VehicleConfiguration`](./platform/include/AACE/Vehicle/VehicleConfiguration.h) class.

 ## Extending the Default Platform Implementation <a id="extending-the-default-platform-implementation"></a>